Jessica001cheng/CarND-Advanced-Lane-Lines/writeup.md

 First, as there is one frame from the project_video.mp4 cause lane detection fail.
 I took this frame as a test image, named "screenshot.jpg".

 Then I tried a lot of way to create a thresholded image.
+And reviewer(Thanks for the review) give me the suggestion as below:

+.
+Applying color threshold to the B(range:145-200 in LAB for shading & brightness changes and R in RGB in final pipeline can also help in detecting the yellow lanes.

+.
+And thresholding L (range: 215-255) of Luv for whites.

-And finally decided to use a combination of detect Yellow and White Line in HSV colorspace and gradient thresholds to generate a binary image (thresholding steps at lines #12 through #121 in `threshold_binary.py`).
+The code is (thresholding steps at lines #12 through #121 in `threshold_binary.py`).
 Here's an example of my output for this step.

-Detect Yellow Line in HSV colorspace with yellow mask
+Detect Yellow Line in B channel in LAB colorspace with yellow mask

-low: [0,80,200]
+low: [145]

-hight: [40,255,255]
+hight: [200]

 ![alt text][image3]

-Detect White Line in HSV colorspace with white mask
+Detect White Line in L channel in LUV colorspace with white mask

-low: [20,0,200]
+low: [215]

-hight: [255,80,255]
+hight: [255]

 ![alt text][image4]